Cherry Tomato Confit

 - 1 cup extra virgin olive oil, plus more if needed - I used Mina Olive Oil

-- Handful of Fresh herbs of choice, I used fresh thyme and basil
+- Handful of Fresh herbs of choice, I used fresh thyme sprigs and fresh basil (oregano and fresh rosemary are nice too)

 - Preheat oven to 250°F.